abhisekchatterjee/abhisekchatterjee.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Data Scientist at Nielsen, waiting to start my PhD in Statistics!
+I am a PhD candidate in Statistics at University of Maryland, Baltimore County!

 More to come....